Jan20/blog/docs/assets/posts/guides/005_containerize_flask_applications/005_containerize_flask_applications.md

 ## Step 4: Running the created image

 After having executed the build command, the newly created image should be listed alongside other images using the <code>docker images</code> command.
 Now, it is time to actually run a Docker container based on our Docker image.
-This is achieved by using the <code>docker run</code> command and using the <code>-d</code> detached flag.
-This flag spins up the Docker container in the background.
-In addition, we map Fask's default port 5000 to the port 8080 of our localhost and finally provide the name of the image we like to use that is flask-introduction.
+This is achieved by using the <code>docker run</code> command and using the <code>-d</code> (short for <code>--detached</code>)flag for running a container in the background.
+In addition, we map Fask's default port <code>5000</code> to the port <code>8080</code> of our localhost by using the <code>-p</code> (short for <code>--publish</code> flag.
+The syntax for mapping ports of a host machine Finally, we provide the name of the image we like to use that is flask-introduction.
 A container should have been started successfully.
 All processes running inside Docker including our freshly started container can be observed via <code>docker ps</code>.

 ```TS
 docker images